notaryproject/notation/specs/commandline/policy.md

 ## Description

-As part of signature verification workflow, users need to configure the trust policies to specify trusted identities that signed the artifacts, and the level of signature verification to use.
+As part of signature verification workflow, users need to configure the trust policy configuration file to specify trusted identities that signed the artifacts, the level of signature verification to use and other settings.
 For more details, see [trust policy specification and examples](https://github.com/notaryproject/notaryproject/blob/v1.0.0-rc.2/specs/trust-store-trust-policy.md#trust-policy).

 The `notation policy` command provides a user-friendly way to manage trust policies.
-It allows users to import/export trust policies from/to a JSON file, and show trust policies.
-To get started user can use following sample trust policy.
+It allows users to show trust policy configuration, import/export a trust policy configuration file from/to a JSON file.
+To get started user can refer to the following trust policy configuration sample.
 In this sample, there are four policies configured for different requirements:

 - The Policy named "wabbit-networks-images" is for verifying images signed by Wabbit Networks and stored in two repositories `registry.acme-rockets.io/software/net-monitor` and `registry.acme-rockets.io/software/net-logger`.
 - Policy named "unsigned-image" is for skipping the verification on unsigned images stored in repository `registry.acme-rockets.io/software/unsigned/net-utils`.